dis-unige/eahil2018/README.md

 Study presented at the **European Association for Health Information and Libraries (EAHIL) Conference**, Cardiff, 9-13 July 2018. https://eahilcardiff2018.wordpress.com/

 This repository is intended to give access to the code and jupyter notebooks used in this research.
-Others academic libraries are invited to use their own data and reproduce all the calculations in order to improve the mothodology and compare the results with the cover of PubMed references we found for the Geneva University library.
+Others academic libraries are invited to use their own data and reproduce all the calculations in order to improve the methodology and compare the results with the cover of PubMed references we found for the Geneva University library.

-To reproduce the calcultations you need two files :
+To reproduce the calculations you need two files :

  1. Paper Journals holdings exported from the library catalogue
  2. e-journals holdings exported from the link resolver or ERM software